anasrana/ems-practicals/docs/confid-interval.md

 \]

 which can be calculated using the `sd` function in `R`, remember the relationship between the standard deviation and variance.

+Ensure you create a functions and place them in a separate script file and source them in your main script or the Rmarkdown document.
+The function should take as input the sample size, number of repeats and a vector of interval widths to test.
+The output should be a list containing the mean accuracy and standard deviation of the accuracy for each interval width.

 <button class="button">
   [Show Solution](#sol-ex-CI)